joshuay03/dependent-auto-rails/README.md

 This is useful since `dependent: :destroy` always initialises the associated records in order to execute their callbacks regardless of whether or not there are any defined, but is often the go-to option since it is the safest.
 This can be expensive if there are many records to destroy.

 It is also useful since a model's associations are rarely updated, but it's business logic can change frequently.
-This means that if destroy callbacks are added or removed on the associated model, the `dependent` option on the parent model's association may need to be updated to reflect this.
+This means that if callbacks are added or removed on the associated model, the `dependent` option on the parent model's association may need to be updated to reflect this.
 Using `dependent: :auto` will automatically select the appropriate `dependent` option based on the current state of the model.

 **NOTE**: The `:auto` option **ONLY** decides between `:destroy` and `:delete` / `:delete_all`.
 It does not use any of the other `dependent` options:
 - `:nullify`